Krombik/google-maps-react/README.md

 };
 ```

-> **This library does not attempt to implement "controlled" React logic**, for example:
+> **This library is not designed to implement "controlled" React logic.** For instance, consider the following example:
 >
 > ```jsx
 > const Map = () => {